arnicas/interactive-vis-course/Week13/README.md

 **Homework 1 (10pt) Create your project site.**

 Send me the link to the repo.
 Make sure it has an index page.
+Put the CSVs for your data in the repo in a data directory.
 I will be pulling from your projects to debug and review from now on.
-Send me your link.
+Send me your link as "Repo link".

-**Homework 2 (20pt) Project Progress!**
+**Homework 2 (25pt) Two Graphs on a Page!**

-I'd like to see more development in your project.
-Show me where you are and what's blocking you now, if anything.
-You can combine this with the one above if you want, but make sure you tell me what progress you made since this week.
+Make two charts for your project, on the same page.
+Use functions to structure this, so the variables don't stomp on each other.
+I won't be judging the content of the vis yet, just structure and making sure they "work" on the same page.